a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 ```
 ## Spatio-Temporal Abnormal Region Extractor (STARE  )

-STARE module is trained on the combination of REFLACX and Egd-cxr.
+STARE module is trained on the  REFLACX and Egd-cxr.
 We provide the detailed discription and download link for the pre-processed dataset on the Data readme file.
 We provide the pre-trained model for STARE below

 1) STARE ( Pretrained model ):